JPMoresmau/BuildWrapper/README.md

 Returns the errors encountered, if any.

 - verbosity: the verbosity of Cabal output
-- whichcabal: Source|Target: use the original cabal file or the one in the work folder
+- cabaltarget: Source|Target: use the original cabal file or the one in the work folder

 ## build
 Runs cabal build on the project.
 Returns the errors encountered, if any, and the files processed during that build.

 - verbosity: the verbosity of Cabal output
-- whichcabal: Source/Target: use the original cabal file or the one in the work folder
+- cabaltarget: Source|Target: use the original cabal file or the one in the work folder
-- output: true/false: should we actually run the linker and generates output
+- output: true|false: should we actually run the linker and generates output

+Example: `buildwrapper build --output=true --cabaltarget=Source --tempfolder=.dist-buildwrapper --cabalpath=/home/myuser/.cabal/bin/cabal --cabalfile=/home/myuser/myproject/myproject.cabal --cabalflags= --logcabal=true`

 ## build1
 Build one file using the GHC API.
 BuildWrapper takes care of calling the API with the proper flags from the cabal file.